kddubey/cappr/docs/source/motivation.rst

    assert completion in class_names

-Implementing ``post_process`` can be challenging, as the ``completion`` is sampled from the space of all possible sequences of tokens.
+Properly implementing ``post_process`` can be challenging, as the ``completion`` is sampled from all possible sequences of tokens.
 This means you'll likely have to deal with the cases where:

 - The ``completion`` includes a bit of fluff